 What Does Bad Asparagus Look Like?

 When asparagus starts aging, it will first lose its bright dark green color.
-At first, the color will just become dull.
-Usually, dull asparagus is still safe to eat if you don’t notice any other signs of spoilage.
+At first, the darker green color will just become dull.
+Usually, dull green asparagus stalks are still safe to eat if you don’t notice any other signs of spoilage.

 It is bad when the spears start turning brown, yellow, or black.
 Even spots of discoloration are not good!

-As the color of the stems starts to change, the asparagus also loses its firm, crunchy texture.
+As the color of the stems starts to change, the asparagus stalks also lose their firm, crunchy texture.
 It will first get soft and a little limp.
 Eventually, it will become mushy, slimy, and gooey.

 Once the spears are mushy, they will likely already have turned completely black.

-Other signs that you may see on spoiled asparagus are a sticky substance and even visible mold growth.
+Other signs that you may see on spoiled and asparagus tips are a sticky substance and even visible mold growth.
 It’s usually white mold that grows on vegetables.

 Some people love to say that white mold is safe to eat.
 But that is not true!
-There is no way to determine (with your naked eye) exactly what type of mold is on the asparagus.
+There is no way to determine (with your naked eye) exactly what type of mold is on the asparagus stalks.

 Other Common Signs To Tell If Asparagus Is Bad